bhookhakela/AI/README.md

-#### This repository contains my implementations of the standard Arificial Problems using Uninformed and Informed Searching Algorithms
+#### This repository contains my implementations of the standard Artificial Problems using Uninformed and Informed Searching Algorithms